MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 # Get started with chat document security for Python

-This article provides the process to secure your chat app to ensure users receive answers based on their permissions.
-When you build a chat application using the RAG pattern with your own data, make sure that each user gets answers from documents they're authorized to see.
+This article provides the process to secure your chat app to ensure users gets answers from documents they're authorized to see.
+When you build a chat application using the RAG pattern with your own data, make sure that each user receives an answer based on their permissions.

-An authorized user should have access to answers contained within the documents of the chat app.
+An **authorized user** should have access to answers contained within the documents of the chat app.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/chat-answer-with-authorized-access.png" alt-text="Screenshot of chat app with answer with required authentication access.":::

-An unauthorized user shouldn't have access to answers from secured documents they don't have authorization to see.
+An **unauthorized user** shouldn't have access to answers from secured documents they don't have authorization to see.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/chat-answer-with-no-access.png" alt-text="Screenshot of chat app with answer indicating user doesn't have access to data.":::

 ## Architectural overview

-The enterprise chat app has a simple architecture using Azure OpenAI Search and Azure OpenAI.
+Without the document security, the enterprise chat app has a simple architecture using Azure OpenAI Search and Azure OpenAI.
 An answer is determined from queries to Azure AI Search where the documents are stored, in combination with a prompt response from Azure OpenAI.
 No user authentication is used in this simply flow.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/simple-rag-chat-architecture.png" alt-text="Architectural diagram showing an answer determined from queries to Azure AI Search where the documents are stored, in combination with a prompt response from Azure OpenAI.":::

 To add security for the documents, you need to update the enterprise chat app:

-* Add user authentication to the chat app with Microsoft Entra
+* Add client authentication to the chat app with Microsoft Entra
-* Add documents to Azure AI Search and index the documents with user information
+* Add server authentication to get documents from Azure AI Search which coorespond to the user's identity

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/trimmed-rag-chat-architecture.png" alt-text="Architectural diagram showing a use authenticating with Entra ID, then passing that authentication to Azure AI Search.":::

-Azure AI Search doesn't provide document-level permissions and can't vary search results from within the same index by user permissions.
+Azure AI Search doesn't provide _native_ document-level permissions and can't vary search results from within an index by user permissions.
 To add security, you as the service owner, create a filter that trims search results based on a _string_ containing group or user identity.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/azure-ai-search-with-user-authorization.png" alt-text="Architectural diagram showing that to secure the documents in Azure AI Search, each document includes user authentication, which is returned in the result set.":::

 Because the authorization isn't natively contained in Azure AI Search, when you change the users and their authorizations in Entra ID, you need to reindex the Search service with new user information you provide.

+In this article, the process of securing documents in Azure AI Search, is provided through scripts which you as the search administrator need to run.

 ## Prerequisites